 Choice and flexibility

 In your first year, course content is common across mechanical engineering, marine technology and civil engineering, which allows for flexible transfer throughout and at the end of your first year.

-In the second year, the mechanical engineering and marine technology courses start to diverge as each course is tailored to the fundamental subjects on each course.
+In your second year, the mechanical engineering and marine technology courses start to diverge into their respective areas, as each course is tailored to the fundamental subjects on each course.

 BEng or MEng?

-The BEng course are three years of study plus an optional year in industry.
+Our BEng courses are three years of study plus an optional year in industry.
 They satisfy the educational requirement of accrediting bodies towards becoming an Incorporated Engineer and partially satisfy the educational requirement for Chartered Engineer status.
-A programme of accredited Further Learning will be required to complete the educational base for CEng.
 You might opt for a BEng if you want a shorter study time or if your career plans do not include becoming a Chartered Engineer.
-It also allows you to focus any master’s-level study by choosing a specialist MSc later on.
+It also allows you to focus any masters-level study by choosing a specialist MSc later on.

 Athena Swan Bronze

 The School of Engineering, Computing and Mathematics was awarded an Athena Swan Bronze award in October 2020 which demonstrates our ongoing commitment to advancing gender equality and success for all.